subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 1. The mean return is very close to 0 when the holding period is less than a week.
 So, trading with a very small timeline is nearly based on luck.

-2. If you compare the standard deviation (this is kind of the volatility of the returns) with the mean, it shows that trading for a timeline anything below 5 years runs a significant risk of breaking even or even making negative returns.
-For instance, mean and sd (standard deviation) of the returns for 3 months holding period is 2% and 11% respectively.
-Since, standard deviation gives you a sense of spread, it means that the actual return is very likely to range between (2-11) = (-7)% to (2 + 11) = 13%, which includes the return of 0% of breaking even.
+2. If you compare the standard deviation (this is kind of the volatility of the returns) with the mean, it shows that trading for a timeline of anything below 5 years runs a significant risk of breaking even or even making negative returns.
+For instance, the mean and sd (standard deviation) of the returns for the 3-month holding period are 2% and 11% respectively.
+Since standard deviation gives you a sense of spread, it means that the actual return is very likely to range between (2-11) = (-7)% to (2 + 11) = 13%, which includes the return of 0% of breaking even.

-3. For a holding period of 10 years, there was no circumstances before where you had a negative return.
+3. For a holding period of 10 years, there were no circumstances before where you had a negative return.
 The minimum return you could have earned is $45\\%$.
-However, if you have been average with your luck you could have brought yourself about $183\\%$ return (almost tripled your money) and if you were are luckiest person, a whooping $354\\%$ returns :moneybag: (almost four and half times your money).
+However, if you have been average with your luck you could have brought yourself about $183\\%$ return (almost tripled your money), and if you were are luckiest person, a whooping $354\\%$ returns :moneybag: (almost four and half times your money).

-4. If you consider the minimum possible return, note that it decreases from 1 day upto 1 year, and then starts to improve.
+4. If you consider the minimum possible return, note that it decreases from 1 day up to 1 year, and then starts to improve.
 So one key insight from this is: If you consider yourself a pessimist and think that you have the worst possible luck, it is better to pick one of two options.
-  * You trade everyday to minimize volatility.
+  * You trade every day to minimize volatility.
   * You invest and hold stocks for five or more years to maximum expected return.